Skip to main content

 Status

 FrameOS is good enough for small-time usage.
-The experience of building apps is still a bit wonky, but most of the core concepts are in place.
+Most of the core concepts are in place.

-We haven't released a numbered version yet.
+There is no numbered release yet.
 A FrameOS/frameos:latest docker image is generated for every push to main.
 While we take great care not to break things, there are no guarantees at this point.

 If you're the adventurous type, please try it out, and help out.
 Look at the tasklist for ideas.
 Don't ask for permission, just submit a PR.
 If you're not sure, open an issue and we'll discuss it.